grymmjack/sanity-schema-graphviz-erd/README.md

 # Sanity Schema Visualizer

 A powerful tool that converts schema definitions into professional Entity Relationship (ER) diagrams.

-This flexible visualizer supports ## Choosing the Right Layout
+## Choosing the Right Layout

 With complex schemas (90+ relationships), different layout algorithms work better for different use cases: